MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/plug-and-play-support-and-power-management.md

 ---
 title: Plug and Play Support for I2C
-description: This section describes plug and play support for devices that support HID over the I<sup>2</sup>C. ms.date: 01/11/2024
+description: This article describes plug and play support for devices that support HID over the I<sup>2</sup>C. ms.date: 01/11/2024
 ---